StanfordBioinformatics/loom/doc/templates.rst

 *array data, gather mode on an input*

-Earlier we say how to join two words, each defined on a separate input.
+Earlier we saw how to join two words, each defined on a separate input.
 But what if we want to join an arbitrary number of words?

 This example has a single input, whose default value is an array of words.
-By setting the mode of this input as "gather", instead of iterating as in the last example, we will execute a single task that receives the full list of words as an input.
+By setting the mode of this input as "gather", instead of iterating as in the last example we will execute a single task that receives the full list of words as an input.

-We merge the strings and output the result to a scalar string value.
+In this example we merge the strings and output the result as a string.

 *join_array_of_words.yaml:*